willshulman/coinbase-data-platform/README.md

-_The following is a fake demo of Atlas Deploy -- a way of declaratively defining everyting in Atlas as configuration that can be version controlled and managed by the command line_
+_The following is a fake demo of Atlas Deploy -- a way of declaratively defining everyting in Atlas as configuration that can be version controlled and managed by the command line._

 # Coinbase data platform